BlobMaster41/developper-encyclopedia/readme.md

 Their code works perfectly in production and fails inexplicably in every other environment.
 Staging: broken.
 Local development: broken.
 The CI environment: broken.
 The QA environment: broken.
 Production, the actual live system handling real users and real money: flawless.
 Nobody can explain this.
 They have stopped trying to explain it.
 Management has quietly removed the QA sign-off requirement for their releases because it was creating bottlenecks and production was never actually the problem.
 The other developers find this deeply unsettling.
 The laws of deterministic computation appear to apply differently to this person.
 Their commits go in, come out working in production, and will never be understood by anyone, including them.

+### 75. The Zero Attention Span Project Hopper

+Has started 47 projects this year.
+It is March.
+Each one was going to be "the one."
+Each one was abandoned between 40% and 70% completion, which is the cruelest range because it is far enough to have invested real time and not far enough to ship anything.
+Their GitHub is a museum of ambition: repos with enthusiastic READMEs describing a fully featured product, a `src/` folder with a promising directory structure, and a commit history that goes silent after 2 weeks.
+The pattern is always the same.
+Day 1: euphoria, the idea is perfect, the architecture is clear, they cannot type fast enough.
+Day 3: productive, momentum is building, telling friends about the project.
+Day 7: slowing down, the boring parts have arrived, the initial dopamine has worn off.
+Day 10: a new idea appears.
+It is shinier.
+It is better.
+The current project has problems that the new idea does not have, because the new idea does not exist yet and therefore has no problems.
+Day 11: new repo created.
+The old project joins the museum.
+They are aware of this pattern.
+They have named it.
+They have joked about it.
+They have tried accountability partners, public commitments, Pomodoro timers, and blocking their own GitHub access after 9pm.
+Nothing works because the problem is not discipline, the problem is that the beginning of a project is a drug and the middle of a project is a job, and their brain is wired exclusively for the drug.
+They will build the first 60% of everything and the last 40% of nothing.
+Somewhere in their graveyard of abandoned repos is an idea that would have been genuinely great if they had finished it.
+They will never know which one.
+Nobody will.

 ---

 ## Tier E: The Specialists